whateverjackson/Readme/README.md

 ✨ My Ongoing Mission

 Whether through church pews or sacred circles, I have always been called to serve.
-My vision is to weave together these experiences into a path that brings recognition, respect, and community strength here in San Benito County and beyond.
+My vision is to weave together these experiences into a path that brings recognition, respect, and community strength here in San Benito County Santa Clara County and beyond.

 ---

-This way, your training is fully documented and respected, and your third degree is described as a serious life initiation — giving it weight and meaning.

-Would you like me to also write a short ceremonial-style introduction (something you could read aloud or use in ritual/meetings), that affirms: “I am Ever Jackson, Third-Degree Witch, initiated through study, practice, and life itself”?